From day one, planning for the Siemens Campus Erlangen has focused on sustainability.

 All new buildings will be equipped with modern building services engineering and energy technology This will include implementing a broad number of solutions from Siemens' environmental and sustainability portfolio.
 Consistently combining and integrating state-of-the-art digital technology such as smart building applications and an intelligent smart-grid-based network connection will increase the sustainability of every building and the entire location.
 Our goal is to achieve LEED Gold certification, an internationally recognized standard that is only awarded to the most environmentally friendly, resource-efficient and sustainable new buildings.

 What's more, all office buildings and the Reception Building to be erected within Module 2 will be particularly sustainable and innovative structures of timber-hybrid design.
-This reduces the embodied carbon emissions of building construction by 80%.
+This reduces the embodied carbon emissions of building construction by up to 80%.

 Moreover, Siemens has joined forces with the municipal utility of Erlangen to implement a district cooling and heating plan that will also enable the completed Siemens Campus Erlangen to be operated carbon-neutrally – in line with Siemens' goal to be one of the first major corporate groups worldwide to achieve climate neutrality by 2030.
 The location's electric power supply is to be sourced entirely from wind power, and is thus also 100% carbon-neutral.